zubaer-ahammed/MUIDSI-University-of-Missouri/_persons/zcutler.md

 position: Undergraduate Researcher
 # use either a local link like here, or a URL
 website: /team/zcutler/
-interests: Visualization and Air Quality
+interests: Provenance in Visualization Systems
 #  leave empty if you're active.
 Add something like "M.S.'16" or "B.S.'17" if you got a degree while at VDL.
 Add "N" if you left VDS before you got a degree.
 graduated:
 # stuff below can be ignored if you don't use the group website for your private website